 History and Political Science

 Slaven (chair), Blumberg, Confer, Crawford, Edmonds, Heim, Madden, McClintock, Smith, Tuennerman

 History and political science are closely related disciplines that use the past to understand the present and the future.
 Our program mission is to encourage literate critical thinking by students, who work with faculty engaged in diverse, broadly based scholarships.
 History and Political Science faculty strive to mentor and develop students as they build character and careers.
 We are also proud to house international studies and women's studies, both programs which encourage diversity and a stronger understanding of social issues.

-The department offers Bachelors of Arts degrees in both history and political science, as well as minors in history, political science and prelaw.
-The Bachelor of Arts degree in political science also offers a concentration in prelaw.
+The department offers Bachelor of Arts degrees in both History and Political Science, as well as minors in history, political science and pre-law.
+The Bachelor of Arts degree in Political Science also offers a concentration in pre-law.
 The history major is general in nature, providing students with the opportunity to select areas of topical interest.
 Political science is a highly prescribed discipline.
 It limits its interests to the political aspects of human behavior, both national and international, including the study of power and organizations.
 International studies, which is housed in our department, offers a degree with concentrations in several fields, while women's studies offers a minor.

 Students who meet the academic requirements are eligible for membership in Phi Alpha Theta, National Honor Society in History, or Pi Sigma Alpha, the Political Science Society.